AdrianaVega97/ml-project/README.md

 #### DBSCAN

 We decided to try DBSCAN on our dataset.
 DBSCAN is a Density Based clustering method, it has the advantage of figuring out the number of clusters in the data.
 It has two input parameters : epsilon and MinPts. it is much more sensible to epsilon.
-To find the optimal value for this parameter we polot the average distance to the 4th nearest neighbor for every point in the dataset.
+To find the optimal value for this parameter we plot the average distance to the 4th nearest neighbor for every point in the dataset.
 The optimal value is at the point of maximal curvature :

 <img src="https://user-images.githubusercontent.com/37664954/163857236-ae69f6f8-ef4c-4832-854a-261c826608ec.png" width="500" height="300" />